bobthecat/ngs_practical/readme.md

 2. Remove any over-represented sequences (adapters)
 3. Align to mm10 using Bowtie2
 4. Remove sequences that did not align uniquely

+But before we run those script let do the quality control by ourselves.

+In the terminal type:

+    fastqc

+The program we will use to align our sequence reads to the reference genome is [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml "Bowtie 2: fast and sensitive read alignment")

+The reference genome can be downloaded from [ENSEMBL](http://www.ensembl.org/index.html "Ensembl Genome Browser")

 **2.1) Type the following on your terminal:**